Apple Rust Mite (Aculus schlechtentali (Nalepa))

 Control in organic orchards

 Emphasis should be placed on natural control by the orchard predatory mite Typhlodromus pyri.
-Application of foliar sprays of fatty acids (potassium soap) (Savona) or pyrethrum (various products), which are harmful to the predatory mite, should be avoided unless absolutely necessary.
+Application of foliar sprays of fatty acids (potassium soap) or pyrethrins (Spruzit, Pyrethrum 5 EC), which are harmful to the predatory mite, should be avoided unless absolutely necessary.

 - Programmes of sprays of sulphur are often applied for scab and mildew control in organic apple orchards and these suppress apple rust mite.